module State:choice point (decision level) managementsig..end

 subst ->

-clause -> Subst.var list -> int -> (unit -> unit) -> choice_point
+clause -> Subst.var list -> int -> (unit -> unit) -> choice_pointapply_split_left state context_literal context_unifier clause clause_vars clause_index utility_function

-creates a new choice point initiated by a left split on the new context_literal
+creates a new choice point initiated by a left split on the new context_literal.

 the context literal has been computed with some context literals

-at position clause_index
+against clause at position clause_index within clause.

 val apply_split_right : state ->